 “The first time I heard Wayne (eventually Jayne) County’s Man Enough to be a Woman was at a punk bash, 1979 sometime.
-It showed up on a mixtape* somewhere in and around the Buzzcocks, the Ramones, Devo, maybe some Kinks.
+It showed up on a mixtape somewhere in and around the Buzzcocks, the Ramones, Devo, maybe some Kinks.
 It was that kind of scene.
 I didn’t even like punk rock (yet), but the parties were always good.
 So here’s a hint, kids.
-If the party’s good, the music is too, in spite of what you’re so called ‘taste’, is telling you, because if you’re anything like me, your taste is shit until you’re at least twenty-one.
-But anyway, Wayne County and the Electric Chairs weren’t even punk really, just loud and proud and defiantly brave rock and roll tearing glamorous scars into the fabric of reality. *There was also some Abba on that mixtape.
+If the party’s good, the music is too, in spite of what your so called ‘taste’ may be telling you, because if you’re anything like me, your taste will be shit until you’re at least twenty-one.
+But anyway, Wayne County and the Electric Chairs weren’t even punk really, just loud and proud and defiantly brave rock and roll tearing glamorous scars into the fabric of reality.
+There was also some Abba on that mixtape.
 I was wrong about them, too, for a long while.”

 Second of two in a row from Side Two of the Rolling Stones’ Exile on Main St. “The best side, I think.
 Or certainly the one I’ve listened to most over the ages.
 Some call it the country side, but I think roots is better, because it’s not all twang.
 In the case of Loving Cup, that means a piano driven sort of gospel groove that can’t help but celebrate all manner of wasted pleasures, like one of those parties that’s still going strong come noon the following day.
 So why stop now?
 I’d say it captures the decadent spirit of what went down at the mansion in the south of France through 1971, the Stones year in exile, but it was actually recorded in L.A. after all that.
 So let’s just say the spirit of it was still with them, finding its way out into the world.”
 (Philip Random)